New Jersey Programs and Services

 NJ Residential Services

-The Center for Family Support of New Jersey operates eighteen (18) group homes and one supportive apartment.
-We serve individuals in the following counties: Bergen, Essex, Monmouth, Morris, Passaic, Somerset and Union.
+The Center for Family Support of New Jersey operates nineteen (19) group homes and one supportive apartment.
+We serve individuals in the following counties: Bergen, Essex, Middlesex, Monmouth, Morris, Passaic, Somerset and Union.
 Our group homes are intentionally small, ensuring personal attention, with an average of four to five individuals in each home.
 They are staffed 24 hours per day, 7 days per week, providing individuals with the structure, guidance and care they need.
 Each home provides a nurturing environment in which individuals assist with the upkeep of the house, socialize with their housemates, participate in recreational outings, learn how to access the community and develop skills necessary for independent living.

 When placing a family member and loved one in a residence, we try to match individuals with similar interests and capabilities, forming a unique family in each home.
 While we encourage independence and present opportunities for the individuals to participate in the community at large through employment, recreational and educational activities, we also provide structure and guidance.